 Traditional Corned Beef

 It doesn't get more Irish than corned beef.
-Though a fun fact about this dish, it is actually a slab of pickled brisket, but I think we can all agree, corned beef sounds a bit more appetizing.
+A fun fact about this dish is that it is actually a slab of pickled brisket, but I think we can all agree, corned beef sounds a bit more appetizing.

 Easy Baked Cabbage

 Too often, people remember the soggy, flavorless cabbage casseroles of their youth without realizing the great potential that this vegetable has.
 In this easy recipe, cabbage is the star of the show, and you won't find a soggy leaf in the house.
 Cook this as a side dish for your corned beef, or have it as the main event when you're looking for vegetarian-friendly St. Patrick's Day recipes.